 - How often will your club meet?
 What facilities will you need?

-- Decide how you will publicize your club in order to attract members.
+- Lastly, decide how you will publicize your club in order to attract members.

-The leadership skills one gains through the process of founding and then running a high school organization is perhaps the paramount reason to consider such a time-consuming venture.
+In the end, you will gain leadership skills one gains through the process of founding/running a high school organization.
+This is perhaps the paramount reason to consider such a time-consuming venture.
 Of course, for those aiming to gain acceptance at a prestigious and highly-selective college, starting an organization at your high school, particularly one that affords the opportunity to excel in local, state, and national competitions, can be a boon for your admissions prospects.
-That being said, there is no need to force starting a club, purely for admissions purposes.
-If you attend a top high school that already offers a comprehensive set of clubs and activities, you may be better off ascending the ranks of a pre-existing group.
+However, there is no need to force starting a club purely for admissions purposes.
+If your school already offers a bevy of activities, you may choose to ascend the ranks of an existing club.

 A former admissions professional and adjunct faculty member, Michael knows firsthand what students need in order to be successful on a college campus.
 His experience in college admissions, enrollment management, intercollegiate athletics, student support services, student life and other areas, allows him to help students transition smoothly into the best good-fit colleges.